 le.
-Pick DO LITE Do these steps in order each turn until the civilization ends. ir a Durce Expan d (add 1● to the Dwarven civilization).
+Pick Do these steps in order each turn until the civilization ends. ir a Durce Expand d (add 1 \bullet to the Dwarven civilization).
 Dwarven families grow and relatives from far-off lands come to join the foundation. e map, ation, s.
-Place e O. mined civiliza has be biome t ore, gems, or resources that can be .
-Remember to add $1 \circ$ to the ation when you do this.
-If a Furnace ten built, the Dwarves may exploit s in this way as well.
-The Dwarves mine for treasures and fine ore or send out expeditions to find new, rich veins to exploit. ent IF no r esources were exploited, Explore. asures. one Dwarven construction.
+Place e O. ent mined civiliza has be biome t ore, gems, or resources that can be .
+Remember to add 1 O to the ation when you do this.
+If a Furnace then built, the Dwarves may exploit s in this way as well. resources were exploited, Explore .
+The Dwarves mine for treasures and fine ore or send out expeditions to find new, rich veins to exploit. asures. one Dwarven construction.
 See the below for what they may build.
 The Dwarves craft and build.
 IF the Dwarven population is 10● or more, the Dwarven Civilization ends in a sudden orgy of violence and recriminations.
-The Dwarves take counsel, count their grudges, and sing of past glories. , t for ge of ICTIONS Рор Common Constructions ●'s.
+The Dwarves take counsel, count their grudges, and sing of past glories. , t for ge of CTIONS Рор Common Constructions ●'s.
 2 Tomb .
-Mark as a tomb (\boxtimes). llation melter, ft or 3 Workshops.
-4 Drinking Hall.
-Mark as a fortification(⊡).
-4 Trophy Hall.
-Add an epic treasure here (۞). at most. st. 5 Powerplant.
-Allows you to build industry constructions.
-A powerplant is required for industry constructions
+Mark as a tomb (⊠). llation 3 Workshops. melter, 4 Drinking Hall.
+Mark as a fortification(四). ft or 4 Trophy Hall.
+Add an epic treasure here (♥). at most.
+5 Powerplant.
+Allows you to build A powerplant is required for